-Missing Persons
+Missing Student

-Suspected missing students should be reported immediately to The Campus Security Authorities and the local police department.
-For example, if members of the Penrose community believe that a student has been missing for 24 hours, it is critical to report that information to local law enforcement or call 911.
+Any suspicions of a missing student should be reported without delay to Penrose Academy's Campus Security Authorities (CSAs) and the local police department.

+If any members of the Penrose community have reason to believe that a student has been missing for 24 hours without explanation, it is crucial to report this promptly to the local law enforcement and CSAs.